 But in the case of the Dallas Sportatorium and the World Class Championship Wrestling promotion that held court there all through the ’80s, there’s some basis beyond a well-let-me-tell-ya-brother brand of puffery to back those boasts.
 For a time, the Fritz Von Erich-headed WCCW was the No. 1 pro wrestling promotion in the country in terms of television ratings and attendance.
 To wit, WWE’s Monday Night Raw is the best rated show on cable these days, pulling in a 0.8 rating for the week of June 10-16, but WCCW’s syndicated programming was regularly drawing 15 times these numbers in the early ’80s, aided in large part by fewer channels to choose from, sure, but still dwarfing similar promotions and even beating out Saturday Night Live from time to time.

 As highlighted in an excellent recent episode of VICE’s The Darks Side of the Ring series, the Sportatorium’s rise and fall is largely tied to the success and subsequent tragedy surrounding the Von Erich wrestling family.
-For a time, the five Von Erich brothers and their father were more famous around these parts than Dallas Cowboys players, often having to run errands like shopping for groceries in the middle of the night to avoid being mobbed by adoring fans (as seen in the classic Heroes of World Class documentary embedded below).
+For a time, the five Von Erich brothers and their father were more famous around these parts than Dallas Cowboys players, often having to run errands like shopping for groceries in the middle of the night to avoid being mobbed by adoring fans.

 Even though he had some modest success in the then-WWF under the Texas Tornado name, it was in Dallas where the most-talented Von Erich brother Kerry had his best matches — like when he won the NWA Heavyweight Championship off of Ric Flair in front of 45,000 fans at Texas Stadium.
 It was a closely guarded secret at the time, but a missing foot was a big reason his best days were behind him by the time he left town.